TomPCurran/r-bar/README.md

 Modulus returns the remainder and integer division returns the result of division without the remainder

 R follows normal order of operations - remember PEMDAS

+## Declaring Variables:

+Now that we know how to do some basic operations, we can learn how to store information for later use.

+storing the information is simple: using `<-` is the assignment operation, the variable name goes on the left and the value you want to save goes on the right:

+` x <- 2 + 2 `

+` hello <- "Hello, world!" `

+Variable names should be unique.
+If I repeat a variable name the most recent assingment of that variable will be the one used in proceeding operations where the variable is called.